pepawel/page-load-type/README.md

 - `sxg_fallback_on_demand_origin` - The page was served from the origin without Early Hints

 ### Prefetched/cached HTML

-If the `prefetched` option (see usage) was specified, then it is possible to determine if:

 - `document_prefetch` - The HTML document was prefetched on the referring site
 - `browser_cache` - The page was visited before and the browser used the cached version (subresources may or may not be cached)

-If the `prefetched` option is unspecified (default), then the page load type will be:

-- `document_prefetch/browser_cache` - The page was served from the browser cache, but it's not clear if it was prefetched or visited previously

 ### Normal loading